duqtools/duqtools/docs/large_scale_validation.md

 With duqtools you can generate a base run (no sampling), and use the results of the base run as the template for subsequent uq runs.

 There are different ways this can be achieved.
-Below is an example of how this can be achieved using a single template.
-This uses the `run.output` attribute to control where to read the jetto template from.
+Below is an variation of the config above to show how this can be achieved using a single template.
+This uses the `run.output` attribute and jinja2 statements to control where to read the jetto template from.

 ```yaml title="duqtools.template.yaml"
 tag: {{ run.name }}